helio-fm/helio-sequencer/README.md

 ## Contributing

-Helio is still a work in progress with many essential features missing, and there are several ways you could help:
+Helio is still a work in progress, and there are several ways you could help:

 * [Proofread and improve the translation](https://helio.fm/translations) for your native language.

+* Maintain a package for your favourite Linux distro - highly appreciated, please see the list of available and missing packages [here](https://repology.org/project/helio-workstation/versions).

-* Your ideas are welcome: friendly and lightweight UI is the main development priority in this project, and if you have a vision on how to improve user experience in music composing, feel free to share it.
+* Your thoughts on any usability improvements are welcome: friendly and lightweight UI is the main development priority in this project, so feel free to help me identify the main friction points.

-* Implement new features: some guys were asking me if I have any tasks for them to start working on.
-But, as a sole unpaid developer with limited amount of time and interest, I'm not planning/decomposing stories or organising the board, instead I only work on the parts that are fun and important for me at the moment.
-If you feel like contributing and don't know where to start, my suggestion is that you do the same: find a missing feature or behavior you're lacking the most, and make the app a little more convinient for yourself.
+* Implement new features: some guys were asking me if I have any tasks for them to start working on, but, as a sole unpaid developer with limited amount of time and interest, I'm not planning stories or organising the board, instead I only work on the parts that are fun and important for me at the moment.
+If you don't know where to start, my suggestion is that you do the same: find a missing feature or behavior you're lacking the most, and make the app a little more convinient for yourself.
 Anyway, feel free to ask questions and create incomplete PR's to get intermediate feedback.

 ## Support the project